exasol/advanced-analytics-framework/doc/design/udf_discovery_and_communication.rst

 - After receiving AreYouReadyToReceiveMessage:

   - If not yet discovered, we create a sending socket for the peer to its receiving socket of the reliable network
-  - Send a ReadyToReceiveMessage with our connection information for the receiving socket over our sending socket for it, in case we didn't get its PingMessage.
+  - Send a ReadyToReceiveMessage with our connection information including the receiving socket port over our sending socket for it, in case we didn't get its PingMessage.

 .. image:: udf_communication_simple_overview.drawio.png